Sereinme/doks-site/content/en/docs/notes/ffmpeg/index.md

 toc: true
 ---

 [FFmpeg](http://ffmpeg.org/) is a complete, cross-platform solution to record, convert and stream audio and video.
 This is my FFmpeg learning notes.
 Using ffmpeg as video editor and converter.
-Change the fps and convert mp4 file to gif and other formats.
+Change the fps and convert `.mp4` file to `.gif` and other formats.

 ## Install